Bromgard/rcblack/reader/audun2.md

 >26\. "Því heit ek þér," sagði Auðunn.

-* [Því](https://en.wiktionary.org/wiki/s%C3%A1#Pronoun_3); The singular neuter genitive pronoun.
-You can pick up a sense of the genitive when you translate it as, "Of this I..."
+* [Því](https://en.wiktionary.org/wiki/s%C3%A1#Pronoun_3); The singular neuter dative pronoun.
+You can pick up a sense of the dative when you translate it as, "About this I..."
 * [heit](https://en.wiktionary.org/wiki/heita#Verb_6); We've already seen this verb in the first sentence, but look at the secondary definition--that's the one at work here.
 Notice the verb in this usage triggers the dative case in the subject.
 That's why we see _því_.

 >27\.
 Hann ferr nú síðan suðr með landi, ok í Vik austr, ok þá til Danmerkr.